sesamyab/docs/docs/products/web-components/javascript-api.md

 **Arguments:**

-- SUBSCRIPTION_ID (id): The id of the subscription to cancel.
+- SUBSCRIPTION_ID (string): The id of the subscription to cancel.

 **Returns:**